Become a mentor

-Together, Fellows and mentors develop a strategy for turning the internship experience into valuable teaching tools and educational resources that can be implemented in their classrooms as well as shared with other teachers across the state and nation.
+Together, Kenan Fellows and mentors develop strategies for turning the three-week internship into effective teaching tools and educational resources that can be implemented in classrooms, as well as shared with other educators across the state and nation.

-This one-of-a-kind collaboration offers a valuable experience not only for the Fellows but also for the mentors, who gain a stronger understanding and appreciation of the K–12 education profession.
-Continue reading to learn more.
+This one-of-a-kind collaboration offers an enriching experience not only for the fellows but also for the mentors, who gain a stronger understanding and appreciation of the K–12 education profession.

-Typically, the summer internship is at least three weeks, 40 hours per week.
+The summer internship is a centerpiece of the Kenan Fellows Program for Teacher Leadership.
+Typically, the internship is three weeks, 40 hours per week.
 Prior to the internship, mentors partner with Kenan Fellows Program staff to review applications, interview finalists and select the best educator for their project.
-Once the fellowship has been awarded, the mentor will arrange a time to discuss the logistics for the internship with the Fellow such as scheduling, security, parking, etc.
+Once the fellowship has been awarded, the mentor will arrange a time to discuss the logistics for the internship with the fellow such as scheduling, security, parking, etc.

-During the first week of the internship, the lead mentor will typically introduce the Fellow to key staff members, provide a tour of the facility, give an overview of the organization and arrange for any training.
-Mentors and Fellows also discuss the connections between the workplace and the classroom and begin exploring ideas for how the teacher will bring this experience to students and other educators.
-Once the Fellows and mentors have established their mutual short and long-term goals, they can more intentionally shape the schedule for the remainder of the internship.
+During the first week, the lead mentor will introduce the fellow to key staff members, provide a tour of the facility, give an overview of the organization and arrange for any training.
+Mentors and fellows discuss the connections between the workplace and the classroom and begin exploring ideas for how the teacher will bring this experience to students.
+Once the fellow and mentor have established their mutual goals, they can shape the schedule for the remainder of the internship.

-Ideally, the teacher is offered a variety of experiences including shadowing or interviewing staff members in different departments, and opportunities for “hands-on” learning.
-Mentors often invite the Fellow to staff meetings and other gatherings to help them get acclimated to the culture of the organization as they begin to design their product.
-Mentors also allocate time throughout the internship to discuss shared goals and address any questions or concerns.
+Ideally, the teacher is offered a variety of experiences including shadowing or interviewing staff members in different departments, and opportunities for hands-on learning.
+Mentors often invite the fellow to staff meetings and other gatherings to help them get acclimated to the culture of the organization as they begin to design their product.
+Mentors allocate time throughout the internship to discuss progress and address questions or concerns.

 The final week of the internship allows time for reflection.
-Mentors and Fellows typically discuss lessons learned from the internship, brainstorm other ways they can continue to partner and make plans for the mentor to visit the teacher’s classroom or arrange a field trip for the students to visit the mentor’s organization.
-By the end of the internship, the Fellow and mentor should have a more concrete plan for how the teacher will translate this experience to the classroom and/or the community.
+Mentors and fellows typically discuss lessons learned from the internship, brainstorm ways they can continue to partner and make plans for the mentor to visit the teacher’s classroom or arrange a field trip for the students to visit the mentor’s organization.
+By the end of the internship, the fellow and mentor should have a more concrete plan for how the teacher will translate this experience to the classroom and/or the community.